1. Motivation: A (Midlife) Crisis is a Terrible Thing to Waste

 In other words, what does this all mean and why does it mean that?

-And if such a thing wasn't possible, I wanted to know that too.
-If there were limitations to what we can really know about reality, I wanted to understand them.
-If there were some domains where we could say definite things but some others where we couldn't, I wanted to understand the boundaries between them and the differences.
+Or was there a more fundamental problem?
+Are there limitations to what we can know about reality?
+If so, I wanted to understand them.
+If there were some areas where we could be more confident but some others where we couldn't, I wanted to understand the boundaries and differences between them.

 I saw no point in just feeling warm and fuzzy by lying to myself.
 In my book, it is perfectly fine to not know things, as long as you admit it to yourself and know why that was the case.

 A tall order, to be sure.
 Scary even.
 But once it popped into my head, it became an obsession.